This travel guide on how to take a Saint Emilion day trip was originally written in Nov 2014 and last updated July 2018.

 Also, if you’d like to visit a winery (and you should), the tourism office can inform you which ones are open on the day of your visit and within walking distance from town.
 Often you need a reservation in advance to visit the wineries, but the tourism office can help you phone a winery and to make a same-day reservation for a visit.
 If so, we recommend visiting the office as soon as you arrive, so you can arrange that.
 Otherwise, consider enquiring in advance if you’d prefer to have a set itinerary or to visit a specific winery.

 The price of a winery tour here will range from about €5-€10 per person, depending on the winery, and will usually include at least two tastings.
-Be sure to visit one that includes a tour of the underground cellars, which are legendary in St Emilion and tend to house wines that are many decades old.
+Be sure to visit a St Emilion winery that includes a tour of the underground cellars, which are legendary here, as they tend to house prized wine bottles that are many decades old.

 Tour the Town of Saint Emilion on Your Own

 Lastly, while at the tourism office, be sure to pick up a complimentary map, which includes information about all the aboveground sites and monuments.
 This will enable you to tour this magnificent town on your own, in between your winery and underground tour.